raboomar/weddingRSVP/README.md

 8. **Testing and Deployment**: I'll thoroughly test my app and deploy it to make it accessible to my guests.

-## License

 I'm looking forward to my upcoming wedding and hope this RSVP app will make the planning process smoother.
-If I have any questions or need assistance, I won't hesitate to reach out.

-Wishing myself a wonderful wedding journey! 🎉👰🤵